 - Employment: We understand that students may not only go to college, but work too.
 However, working too many hours is counterproductive.
 You lose far more than you gain, both economically and educationally.
 If it’s not possible for you to reduce the number of hours/weeks you work, explore the possibility of reducing the number of courses/credits you take, but keeping in mind financial aid will be affected if you switch to part-time (below 12 credits).

 - Choice of major: Sometimes, a major is selected due to wrong information, parental pressure, and pressure to select a major, or any variety of reasons that do not reflect a mature and self-aware choice.
 Sometimes, poor performance may be tied to doubt about your major choice or pressure you feel to pursue something that does not interest or suit you.
-Talk to an advisor, or think about taking our Exploring Majors and Careers course.
+Contact the Advising Center for Exploring Majors about your choices and Pace's Exploring Majors and Careers course to help you further in your decision.